Crunchyalex/AnalogForms/README.md

 # Starting out

-Before starting my fourth semester at ITU, Jonas and I set ourselves to create the new shift forms for Analog.
+Before the 2019 spring semester at ITU could really get going, Jonas and I had to create new shift forms for Analog.
-We needed the shift report for opening, middle and closing shifts, but also the "receiving of goods" forms.
+We needed to make the shift report for opening, middle and closing shifts, but also the "receiving of goods" forms.

-The forms are created on [CognitoForms](https://www.cognitoforms.com/).
-The submitted form data is then sent to [Podio](http://Podio.com) through [Zapier](https://zapier.com/).
-Zapier and Podio are super helpful tools, but here I'll focus mainly on what we've done in Cognito forms.
+The forms were to be created on [CognitoForms](https://www.cognitoforms.com/).
+Where the submitted form data is sent to [Podio](http://Podio.com) through [Zapier](https://zapier.com/).
+Zapier and Podio are both super exciting, and helpful tools, but for this post, we'll focus on Cognito Forms.

-Surprisingly, creating these forms proved a fun challenge, and while some of those challenges perhaps were self-inflicted on the "swu-ish" ideas Jonas and I got along the way, they were overcome with ferocious stubborness.
+Surprisingly, creating these forms proved a bit of a challenge, and while some of those challenges perhaps were self-inflicted on the "swu-ish" ideas Jonas and I got along the way, they were very fun to overcome!

 ## Shift Report
 On every shift, our baristas need to fill in a report.